Bilangin ang Bituin sa Langit: Production

 The production of Bilangin ang Bituin sa Langit lasted nearly three years, with Regal Films announcing its completion on August 12, 1989.

 Release

 Bilangin ang Bituin sa Langit was released in the Philippines on August 17, 1989.

+Television broadcast

+The film received a terrestrial television premiere on July 29, 1991, as a feature presentation for ABS-CBN's Monday night block dedicated to movies from Regal film studio, Regal Presents.

 Critical response

 Mario A. Hernando of Malaya Newspaper said that the film was "the quintessential" and "a loving tribute to the 'Golden Age of Philippine Cinema'" while Melissa G. Contreras of Manila Chronicle said that Aunor is a "prime mover in the movie" due to the emotions she showed in her character.

 Awards and recognition

 TV adaptation

 In 2020, GMA Network remade the film into a TV series.
 It stars Nora Aunor who is also part of the original film as Cedes, Mylene Dizon as Magnolia "Nolie" and Kyline Alcantara as Margarita "Maggie".